danieljjb/kq-kayak-tours/README.md

 ### Navigation Bar

 The navigation bar is fully responsive and works on multiple screen sizes.
-It includes links to navigate the website and has the name of the business which also acts as home button.
+It sticks to the top of the page as the user scrolls and includes links to navigate the website.
+The name of the business also acts as a home button.

 <img src="/docs/navbar.png">